top of page

 BIOGRAPHY

 Originally from Arizona, Alex Weitz was a member of the award-winning Tucson Jazz Institute Ellington Band.
-Alex went on to complete both his undergraduate and graduate studies at the highly acclaimed University of Miami Frost School of Music, where he gained valuable mentorship and experience as a member of the Henry Mancini Institute Jazz Septet directed by Terence Blanchard.
+Alex went on to complete both his undergraduate and graduate studies at the University of Miami Frost School of Music.

-Alex has performed at esteemed venues and jazz festivals around the world including the Kennedy Center Millennium Stage, Red Sea Jazz Festival, Monterey Jazz Festival, Tucson Jazz Festival, Dizzy's Club, Birdland Jazz Club, Jazz Standard, South Beach Jazz Festival, The Velvet Note, Telluride Jazz Festival, and the Jazz Showcase.
+Alex has performed at esteemed venues and jazz festivals around the world including Dizzy's Club, Tucson Jazz Festival, Red Sea Jazz Festival, Monterey Jazz Festival, Birdland Jazz Club, Kennedy Center Millennium Stage, Jazz Standard, South Beach Jazz Festival, Telluride Jazz Festival, and the Jazz Showcase.

 In 2021 Alex won a “Pathways to Jazz” grant from Boulder County Arts which helped fund his third studio recording.
 The album features special guests Emmet Cohen, Ari Hoenig, Yotam Silberstein, and Marcus Printup.
-The album will be released at the Tucson Jazz Festival in January 2023 and available globally on "Outside in Music" on April 28 2023.
+The album was released at the Tucson Jazz Festival in January 2023 and became available globally on "Outside in Music" on April 28 2023.

 Since September 2020, he has been producing and broadcasting the video for the popular jazz live stream “Live at Emmet’s Place.”